sktime/sktime/GOVERNANCE.md

 For all types of changes, except appointments, the winning condition is a 2/3 majority of the votes casts by core developers including CC members.
 If the proposed change cannot gather a 2/3 majority of the votes cast by core developers (including CC members), the decision is escalated to the [Stage 3: conflict resolution](#Stage-3:-conflict-resolution).

 For appointments, winning conditions vary depending on the role as described in the [section on roles](#Roles) above.
-Appointment decisions are not escalated to the CC, the nomination is simply rejected.
-All appointment votes take place on private chats.
+Appointment decisions are not escalated to the CC.
+If the nomination cannot gather sufficient support, the nomination is rejected.

 ### Stage 3: conflict resolution